mechakdotdev/structured-react-template/README.md

 # structured-react-template
-A React template for proper folder structure with React JS and TypeScript
+A React template for proper folder structure with React JS and TypeScript intended to follow best practises.

 Example
 ```